 - As a result, you will see there will create a table showing the descriptive statistics for each subject individually.

-Read More: How to Create a Table in Excel with Multiple Columns
+Read More: How to Get Summary Statistics in Excel

 How to Interpret Descriptive Statistics Table in Excel